Rijeka: Hungarian Crown

 Rijeka's Austro-Hungarian Marine Academy became a pioneering centre for high-speed photography.
 The Austrian physicist Peter Salcher working in the Academy took the first photograph of a bullet flying at supersonic speed in 1886, devising a technique that was later used by Ernst Mach in his studies of supersonic motion.

 Rijeka's port underwent tremendous development fuelled by generous Hungarian investments, becoming the main maritime outlet for Hungary and the eastern part of the Austro-Hungarian Empire.
 By 1913–14, the port of Fiume became the tenth-busiest port in Europe.
 The population grew rapidly from only 21,000 in 1880 to 50,000 in 1910.
 Major civic buildings constructed at this time include the Governor's Palace, designed by the Hungarian architect Alajos Hauszmann.
 There was an ongoing competition between Rijeka and Trieste, the main maritime outlet for Austria—reflecting the rivalry between the two components of the Dual Monarchy.
 The Austro-Hungarian Navy sought to keep the balance by ordering new warships from the shipyards of both cities.

-During this period the city had an Italian majority.
-According to the census of 1880, in Rijeka there were 9,076 Italians, 7,991 Croats, 895 Germans and 383 Hungarians.
-Some historians claim that the city had a Slavic majority at the beginning of the 19th century, because the 1851 census reported a Croatian majority.
-However, this census is considered not very reliable by Italian historians.
+In the 19th century, the city was predominantly Italian-speaking, regardless of ethnic background.
+Italian nationalism arose in the city at the end of the century, and was less intense compared to autonomism.
+According to the census of 1880, 9,076 residents used Italian as their "habitual language", 7,991 Croatian, 895 German, and 383 Hungarian.
+The 1851 census reported a Croatian majority, though considered not very reliable by Italian historians.

 At the last Austro-Hungarian census in 1910, the corpus separatum had a population of 49,806 people and was composed of the following linguistic communities: